boson-project/functions/testing.md

-For more details on the CLI commands, check the [documentation](https://github.com/boson-project/faas/blob/main/docs/commands.md#create) or try `kn faas help create`.
+For more details on the CLI commands, check the [documentation](https://github.com/boson-project/faas/blob/main/docs/commands.md#create) or try `kn func help create`.

 ### Create a function that responds to HTTP

 The first scenario should get you comfortable with creating a Function project.
-Using the `kn` CLI, create a new project with `kn faas create`.
+Using the `kn` CLI, create a new project with `kn func create`.
 You can choose between Node.js, Quarkus and Go for your project using the `-l` flag.

 #### Steps